Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 High school equivalency and upgrading

-High school equivalency - If you don’t have a high school diploma, you can enrol in our Adult Learning Program (ALP) or complete General Educational Development (GED).
+High school equivalency - If you don’t have a high school diploma, you can enrol in our Adult Learning Program (ALP) or complete the Canadian Adult Education Credential (CAEC).
+For information about the CAEC, contact the Nova Scotia Department of Labour, Skills and Immigration

 Academic upgrading - Specific program pre-requisites – such as the need for academic English, math, chemistry, biology, and physics – can’t be waived.
 If you need to upgrade those subjects, our Academic and Career Connections program and our Adult Learning Program - Academic Upgrading program offer pre-requisite courses throughout the year; many can be completed online.